|

 Looking for even more creative inspiration?
 Our Holiday Gift Guide is a 20-page digital booklet packed with gift ideas for every type of artist—from preschool doodlers to digital illustrators.
 You can grab your copy right from our website or sign up below to have it emailed to you.

+Because the world needs more artists—and we’re here to help you shop for them!
 When the air turns crisp and the leaves start to fall, it’s the perfect time for an art project that celebrates the beauty of autumn!
 This simple leaf printing activity is easy enough for preschoolers but creative enough to keep older kids (and parents!) engaged too.
 You don’t need fancy supplies—just a few leaves from your yard and a bit of paint.
 What You’ll Need

 How to Do It